 Are Yeast Infections Contagious?

-A yeast infection isn’t considered an STI; however, they still can be contagious.
+A yeast infection isn’t considered an STI; however, it still can be contagious.
 It’s possible to pass a yeast infection with vaginal or oral intercourse and even kissing someone who has oral thrush, which is a yeast infection inside of the mouth.

 If a mother has a vaginal yeast infection present while giving birth, a baby can get a fungal type of diaper rash.
 Breastfeeding is another way to pass a yeast infection to a baby’s mouth.
 If overgrowth of Candida is present around the breast.